Currently Documented Edition Signature and Seal Markings:

 , lit.
 'Rakusan's Flower and Bird Print Series'.

 Initial edition I publication of 34 was in September 1930 (or perhaps slightly later) in installment seventeen (of fifty).

 However, additional edition I printings of 34 may have continued until 1933.

 The copy illustrated here is typical of edition I.

-Edition II reprintings can only be dated approximately from between 1936 and 1940, and edition III reprintings from between 1948 and 1955.
+Edition III reprintings can only be dated approximately from between 1948 and 1955.

 34alt, a woodblock print of an alternate sketch of the same design subject was issued the month before the initial printing of 34 as a preview advertisement (see Related Designs below).